YahyaAzab/RL-model-implementation/README.md

 # RL-model-implementation
 Implementation of PPO and DQN models on a premade snake game using Gymnasium

-The snake game library used: https://snyk.io/advisor/python/gymnasium-snake-game which is based on https://github.com/NaLooo/Gym_Snake_Game
+Snake game library used is [Gymnasium Snake Game by lychanl](https://github.com/lychanl/Gymnasium_Snake_Game) which is a fork based on [Snake game for OpenAI Gym by Ming Yu](https://github.com/NaLooo/Gym_Snake_Game)